Dunleer: Amenities and community life

-Dunleer has a Roman Catholic church (St. Brigid's) and a Church of Ireland church.
+Dunleer has a Roman Catholic church (St. Brigid's) and a Church of Ireland church (Church of Saint Brethan and Saint Frethan).
 There is also a community library which is located in a former bank.

 The Market House of Dunleer reopened in July 2014.
 It is used as a civic centre in Dunleer, and is a civic body established by the Dunleer Community Development Board, acting as trustees of the building.

 Dunleer has a number of community groups, including the Dunleer Tidy Towns committee.
 Represented by the Tidy Towns committee, Dunleer came second in the All-Ireland "small towns" category of the 2017 Pride of Place competition, and won both the Leinster and All-Ireland "small town" awards at the 2017 event.